aws-deadline/deadline-cloud-for-keyshot/DEVELOPMENT.md

 You will need the `keyshot_headless.exe` executable available in your PATH for the adaptor to be able to run KeyShot.

-When developing a change to the KeyShot adaptor we recommend primarily running the adaptor locally on your workstation, and running and adding to the unit tests until you are comfortable that your change looks like it is working as you expect.
+When developing a change to the KeyShot adaptor we recommend primarily running the adaptor locally on your workstation, and running and adding to the unit and integration tests until you are comfortable that your change looks like it is working as you expect.
 Testing locally like this will allow you to iterate faster on your change than the alternative of testing by submitting jobs to Deadline Cloud to run using your modified adaptor.
 Then, test it out on a real render farm only once you think that your change is functioning as you'd like.